SOV710/dotfiles/README.md

 - **kitty:** Adjust settings in `kitty.conf` or change layouts with `layout.conf` and keybindings via `keymap.conf`.
 - **nvim:** The core configuration is in `init.lua` and extended with Lua modules in the `lua` directory.
 - **starship:** Update `starship.toml` to modify your shell prompt.
-- **vale:** Utilize the style guide configurations under `vale` to maintain consistency in documentation.
+- **vale:** Use the style guide configurations under `vale` to maintain consistency in documentation.
 - **zsh:** Customize your shell experience by modifying `aliases.zsh`, `custom.zsh`, and enabling git completions.

 ## Customization